 - Preheat oven to 350F and position a rack in the center.
 Grease a 8-inch loaf pan with nonstick and line with parchment paper.
 Make 1-inch allowance overhang for the parchment paper so that it is easier to out the cake.
 You can also use round pan but you need to adjust the baking time depending on the pan size.

-- Mix Dry Ingredients: In a medium bowl, sift all purpose flour, almond flour, baking powder, baking soda and salt.
+- Mix Dry Ingredients: In a medium bowl, sift all purpose flour, almond flour, baking powder, baking soda, lemon zest and salt.
 Set aside.

 - Mix Wet Ingredients: In an electric mixer fitted with the paddle attachment, cream together butter and sugar on medium speed until smooth and light, about 5 minutes.
 The texture should look somewhat like a thick white whipped cream.
 Reduce speed to low and add ricotta cheese and yogurt.
 Continue mixing for another 1 minute or until just combined.
 Beat in egg, it may curdle a little bit at this point, don’t worry about it, it will adjust once you add the dry ingredients.
 Add vanilla extract and mix until just distributed.